bnskaggs/Scout/nl-poc/README.md

 `eval/questions.yaml` contains 20 representative questions for manual or automated testing.

+## Enabling LLM Intent Parsing

+By default the service uses the heuristic planner.
+To enable the LLM-powered intent agent:

+1. Copy `config/settings.example.env` to `.env` (or export the variables in your shell).
+2. Set `INTENT_USE_LLM=true` and provide `LLM_PROVIDER`, `LLM_MODEL`, and `LLM_API_KEY` values for your provider.
+3. Restart the API so the new environment variables take effect.

+When the LLM settings are omitted or the call fails, the service automatically falls back to the rule-based planner.

 ## Notes

 - The planner uses heuristic parsing suitable for demonstration purposes.